darinama/Minecraft-Wiki/mobs.md

 ## Zombies

 Zombies spawn in dark areas and during the night and die under the sunlight.
-They will attack the player and can also attack villagers, turning them in zombie villagers.
+They will attack the player and can also attack villagers, turning them into zombie villagers.
 They drop rotten flesh which can be eaten by the player but might poison them.

 ## Creepers